 The PHP memory limit is the maximum amount of RAM (random access memory) that a single PHP process can use.
 The memory used by the MySQL client counts against the PHP memory limit.
 The default setting for the PHP memory limit is 128 MB per process.

 The default setting for PHP memory is adequate for most Drupal applications on Cloud Platform.
 You can change the setting if necessary.
-On environments running on Acquia’s Cloud Classic infrastructure, increasing your PHP memory limit beyond 128 MB on any one environment may reduce the number of PHP processes.
-These PHP processes handle requests across all environments sharing the same infrastructure.
+On environments that run on the Cloud Classic infrastructure, you may reduce the number of PHP processes by increasing your PHP memory limit beyond 128 MB on any one environment.
+These PHP processes handle requests across all environments that share the same infrastructure.

 Depending on the complexity of certain pages on your site, you may find that the PHP memory limit on your environment is insufficient for those pages to load properly.
-When this happens, you’ll see an entry in the PHP error log stating a process ran out of memory.
+When this happens, an entry in the PHP error log states that a process ran out of memory.

-If your application stops working and there is an Out of Memory error in the PHP error log, increase the PHP memory in small increments until your application is working again, and then add a safety margin of additional memory.
+If the application stops working and there is an Out of Memory error in the PHP error log, increase the PHP memory in small increments until the application starts to work again, and then add a safety margin of additional memory.
 The maximum setting is 1024 MB per process.

 If the Out of Memory error was caused by a one-time set of conditions (for example, enabling a large set of modules), reduce the PHP memory setting after the event.
-If you leave the PHP memory setting too high, you won’t be able to run more than a few PHP processes on a machine without running out of RAM.
+If you leave the PHP memory setting too high, the RAM will become full when multiple PHP processes on a machine run simultaneously.

 Configuring OPcache size

-Using an OPcache improves PHP performance.
+Improve PHP performance with an OPcache.
 Since PHP is an interpreted programming language, each time a PHP script is called, it has to be reinterpreted.
-An opcode cache saves these scripts as machine code in memory the first time they’re run, eliminating the time needed for reinterpretation on later requests.
+An opcode cache saves these scripts as machine code in memory the first time they are run.
+This eliminates the time needed for reinterpretation on later requests.

-Acquia’s test results show using an opcode cache offers a three-fold to four-fold increase in performance.
-To improve application performance, Cloud Platform implements opcode caching by default on all applications, using OPcache.
+Acquia test results show that an opcode cache offers a 3 to 4 times increase in performance.
+To improve application performance, Cloud Platform uses the opcode cache by default on all applications with OPcache.

 All processes share the PHP OPcache, and its default size is 96 MB.
-Memory allocated to the PHP OPcache isn’t available for processes that are handling requests on your infrastructure, so there is a cost to making the cache size too large.
+Avoid large cache sizes because memory allocated to the PHP OPcache is not available for processes that handle requests on your infrastructure.

 The minimum setting is 96 MB and the maximum setting is 512 MB.